MicrosoftDocs/SupportArticles-docs/support/sql/database-engine/performance/troubleshoot-high-cpu-usage-issues.md

 If the high-CPU condition is resolved by using `T174`, enable it as a [startup parameter](/sql/tools/configuration-manager/sql-server-properties-startup-parameters-tab) by using SQL Server Configuration Manager.

-### Random high CPU due to SOS_BLOCKALLOCPARTIALLIST spinlock contention on large-memory machine
+### Random high CPU usage due to SOS_BLOCKALLOCPARTIALLIST spinlock contention on large-memory machines

-If your SQL Server instance experiences random high CPU due to `SOS_BLOCKALLOCPARTIALLIST` spinlock contention, we recommend that you apply [Cumulative Update 21 for SQL Server 2019](/troubleshoot/sql/releases/sqlserver-2019/cumulativeupdate21).
-For more information on how to solve the issue, see bug reference [2410400](../../releases/sqlserver-2019/cumulativeupdate21.md#2410400) and [DBCC DROPCLEANBUFFERS](/sql/t-sql/database-console-commands/dbcc-dropcleanbuffers-transact-sql) which provides temporary mitigation.
+If your SQL Server instance experiences random high CPU usage due to `SOS_BLOCKALLOCPARTIALLIST` spinlock contention, we recommend that you apply [Cumulative Update 21 for SQL Server 2019](/troubleshoot/sql/releases/sqlserver-2019/cumulativeupdate21).
+For more information on how to solve the issue, see bug reference [2410400](../../releases/sqlserver-2019/cumulativeupdate21.md#2410400) and [DBCC DROPCLEANBUFFERS](/sql/t-sql/database-console-commands/dbcc-dropcleanbuffers-transact-sql) that provides temporary mitigation.

-### Higher CPU with spinlock contention on XVB_list for a high end machine
+### High CPU usage due to spinlock contention on XVB_list on high-end machines

-If your SQL Server instance experiences a high CPU scenario caused by spinlock contention on the `XVB_list` spinlock for a high config machine (high-end systems with a large number of newer generation processors (CPUs)), enable the trace flag [TF8102](/sql/t-sql/database-console-commands/dbcc-traceon-trace-flags-transact-sql#tf8102) together with [TF8101](/sql/t-sql/database-console-commands/dbcc-traceon-trace-flags-transact-sql#tf8101).
+If your SQL Server instance experiences a high CPU scenario caused by spinlock contention on the `XVB_list` spinlock on high configuration machines (high-end systems with a large number of newer generation processors (CPUs)), enable the trace flag [TF8102](/sql/t-sql/database-console-commands/dbcc-traceon-trace-flags-transact-sql#tf8102) together with [TF8101](/sql/t-sql/database-console-commands/dbcc-traceon-trace-flags-transact-sql#tf8101).

 ## Step 9: Configure your virtual machine